Leith: 1500s

 After the abdication of Mary Queen of Scots in 1567, during the ensuing civil war, troops fighting for James VI of Scotland against his mother's supporters in Edinburgh Castle based themselves in Leith from 1571 to 1573, a period called the "Wars between Leith and Edinburgh".
 In January 1581 The Shore was the scene of a mock combat, involving an assault on the Pope's Castel Sant'Angelo built on boats, for the marriage of Elizabeth Stuart, 2nd Countess of Moray and James Stewart for the entertainment of guests including James VI.
-In 1590, James's wife, Anne of Denmark, was lodged in the King's Wark when she arrived.
+In 1590, James's consort, Anne of Denmark, was lodged in the King's Wark on her arrival.

 1600s

 In 1622 there was conflict between privateer "Dunkirker ships" flying the Spanish flag and ships from the Dutch Republic.
 King James allowed a Dunkirker to lie at Leith Roads in June 1622, and soldiers from the ship were able to come ashore at Leith.
 Three Dutch ships, commanded by Willem de Zoete, Lord of Hautain, Admiral of Zeeland, arrived and attacked the Dunkirker through the night.
 The fighting stopped in the morning when the tide beached the ships.
 The Scottish authorities requested the fighting stop.
 The ships were allowed into Leith harbour where artillery from Edinburgh Castle was placed to ensure order.

 Leith suffered during the 1645 plague outbreak, with over 50% of the population in the southern district dying.
 Archaeological excavations in 2016 at St Mary's RC Primary School, by Wardell Armstrong, as part of a planning condition, found a mass grave of 81 bodies from the 1645 plague.
 The archaeologists surmised that there was extreme fear of dying from this plague, likely Pneumonic, as many of the bodies were hastily buried in their clothes and still had money and other personal items on them, indicating that people did not want to touch the bodies, even to remove money.

 In 1650, Leith was a prospective battleground when the Army of the Covenant, led by General David Leslie, threw up an earthen rampart between Calton Hill and Leith to defend the northern approach to Edinburgh against Oliver Cromwell's forces.
 This rampart became the line of one of Edinburgh's longest streets, Leith Walk.
 After Cromwell's victory at the Battle of Dunbar in 1650 and subsequent occupation of Scotland, a fort known as Leith Citadel was erected in 1656 to regulate the port traffic.
 All that remains of the fort today is a vaulted trance in Dock Street which was its main entrance.
 New industry in Leith included the Leith Sugar House, founded in 1677.